BrunoKaiser/IDIV/programms/Tree_Python/readme_Tree_Python.txt

 3. tree_xml_python.py

 This script is only for python 2!
 It shows a tree with xml as input data and a file browser.
 Files can be shown in a text box, opened and executes.
 It is tested for MacOS.

+3.1 tree_xml_python3_windows.py

+This script is only for python 3!
+It shows a tree with xml as input data and a file browser.
+Files can be shown in a text box, opened and executes.
+It is tested for Windows.

+3.1.1 Tree_Testdaten.py

+This script contains the data for the tree in script tree_xml_python3_windows.py.

+3.1.2 config.py

+This script contains the configuration for the script tree_xml_python3_windows.py.